 Make materials accessible, guide when necessary and ask lots of questions to encourage thinking and planning.

-Above that, you don’t need to interfere much, unless you are requested to go shopping at your child’s store!
+Above that, you don’t need to interfere much, unless you are requested to go shopping at a child’s store!

 Step 1: Plan Your Pretend Play Shop